-- A. When you are ready to enter the hazard area, put on your SCBA and facepiece following the manufacturer's recommended procedures for fastening and use. - B. Pull hood into place to cover edges of face piece.
+- A. When you are ready to enter the hazard area, put on your SCBA and facepiece following the manufacturer's recommended procedures for fastening and use. - B. Pull hood into place around your head and secure the edges of the hood opening over the SCBA face piece.
 Raise the collar up and secure the hook and loop fastener and throat strap to protect your neck.